Keep reading to learn more about the possible causes and treatments for your pain.

 Another condition, lymphadenopathy, also causes the lymph nodes to enlarge.
 It’s caused by an infection of the lymphatic system called lymphadenitis.

-Breast cancer is often painless in its early stages, but if you notice pain or feel a lump under your arm or in your breast, you should seek medical attention.
-The cause of the discomfort may be a benign growth, but it should still be evaluated.
+Breast cancer is often painless in its early stages, but if you notice pain or feel a lump under your arm or in your breast, make an appointment with your doctor.

 Peripheral artery disease (PAD)